q-m/scrapyd-k8s/CONFIG.md

 * `username`     - Set this and `password` to enable basic authentication ([➽](https://scrapyd.readthedocs.io/en/latest/config.html#username))
 * `password`     - Set this and `username` to enable basic authentication ([➽](https://scrapyd.readthedocs.io/en/latest/config.html#password))
 * `log_level`    - Log level, defaults to `INFO`
-* `logs_dir`     - a directory to store log files collected on k8s cluster (implemented only for Kubernetes), if not provided there is a default value `/tmp/scrapyd_k8s_logs`.
-When configuring, keep in mind that in the Dockerfile the `USER` is set to `nobody` so not all directories are writable, but if you make a child directory under `/tmp` you won't encounter permission problems.

 The Docker and Kubernetes launchers have their own additional options.